 12 tips to prepare for your interview

-Written by Catherine Nangle over 1 year ago.
+Written by Catherine Nangle almost 2 years ago.

 It’s important to be prepared for a job interview, and with so many things to remember, it can be unnerving.
 You need to make a good impression and ensure you’re ahead of the competition, all in a short space of time.